pivot-access-ltd/bma-offline-docs/src/about-machines.md

 Such machines lack hardware information.
 In order to update the information, a script is provided to run a subset of the commissioning scripts and send them back to MAAS.

-Some of the normal commands that work on deployed machines will not work on an already-deployed machine enlisted by MAAS (see the chart above for details). rad-end
+Some of the normal commands that work on deployed machines will not work on an already-deployed machine enlisted by MAAS. rad-end

 <a href="#heading--about-bmc-enlistment"><h4 id="heading--about-bmc-enlistment">About BMC enlistment</h4></a>